 If something has the recycling arrows on it, it’s recyclable, right?

 No — not always.
 The recycling logo stamped or printed on plastics can be a little misleading.
 Those little arrows and numbers represent the resin identification code, a reference to the type of plastic the item was made from, not whether it is recyclable.
 Instead of looking for the recycling icon on a piece of plastic, keep in mind two important things: 1.
 Is the plastic rigid/hard or soft?
 As a good rule of thumb, rigid/hard plastics can typically be recycled in your curbside cart, whereas soft plastic cannot be recycled curbside, but can be put in your orange Hefty® EnergyBag®.
 2. Look at the numbers inside the recycling logo.
 Omaha accepts the following types of rigid/hard plastic in their curbside and drop-off site recycling: #1, #2, #3, and #5.

 Is my holiday gift wrapping recyclable?

-Paper gift wrap, paper greeting cards, paper bags, and cardboard boxes can all be recycled in your curbside green recycling bin or at an Omaha drop-off recycling site!
-Foil, wax, glitter, or plastic gift wrap/gift bags, as well as tissue paper, ribbons, bows, and tape should stay out of the bin as these materials cannot be recycled.
+Paper gift wrap, paper greeting cards, paper bags, and cardboard boxes can all be recycled in your curbside cart or at an Omaha drop-off recycling site!
+Foil, wax, glitter, or plastic gift wrap/gift bags, as well as tissue paper, ribbons, bows, and tape should stay out of the cart as these materials cannot be recycled.
 Instead, consider reusing these wrappings for next year's gift-giving!

 If you participate in the Hefty® EnergyBag® program, plastic wrapping, plastic ribbons, and plastic bows can go in your orange Hefty® EnergyBag®.
 When in Doubt, Throw it Out!
 If you are unsure about a gift wrap you are trying to recycle, it’s best to throw it out to avoid contamination.